hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 - **Customize Callbacks**: Modify the `app_callback` function within each script to handle the pipeline output according to your specific requirements.
 - **Incremental Complexity**: Gradually move to more complex pipelines as you gain confidence and require more advanced features.
 - **Leverage Documentation**: Refer to the [TAPPAS Documentation](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/TAPPAS_architecture.rst) and [Hailo Objects API](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/write_your_own_application/hailo-objects-api.rst#L4) for deeper insights and advanced customization options.
-- **Hailo Apps Infra Package** - The pipelines used in the basic pipelines examples are using the hailo-app-infra package.
+- **hailo-apps-infra package** - The pipelines used in the basic pipelines examples are using the hailo-app-infra package.
 This package provides common utilities and the actual pipelines.
 For more information see [Hailo apps infra Repo](https://github.com/hailo-ai/hailo-apps-infra/blob/master/doc/development_guide.md).

 By following this guide, makers can efficiently utilize the `basic_pipelines` package to build and customize their computer vision applications without getting overwhelmed by complexity.